JetBrains/intellij-sdk-docs/topics/reference_guide/new_project_wizard.md

      val prop: String
    }
    ```
-2. Create a companion object with the data key and a helper `NewProjectWizardStep.exampleData` property.
+2. Create a companion object with the data key and a helper `NewProjectWizardStep.exampleData` extension property.

    ```kotlin
    interface ExampleData {
      val prop: Boolean